lucidphp/xml/README.md

 ### Set the normalizer instance

-Normaly, the `NormalierInterface` implementation is set for you when instantiating a new `Writer`, however you can set your own normalizer instance.
+Normaly, the `NormalizerInterface` implementation is set for you when instantiating a new `Writer`, however you can set your own normalizer instance.

-Note: the normalizer must implement the `Lucid\Xml\Normalizer\NormalierInterface` interface.
+Note: the normalizer must implement the `Lucid\Xml\Normalizer\NormalizerInterface` interface.

 ```php
 <?php